The uncanny tales of the Not-Deer

 Some non-sourced web pages, videos, and podcasts claim the idea of a supernatural deer is rooted in the legends of forest spirits of North America, Europe and Asia.
 I suggest, dear reader, that you not get your information from unsourced content creators who are looking for clicks.
 Deer, however, have logged a long, varied, and almost entirely benign, association with the supernatural and magical concepts worldwide.
 The “not-deer” stories have an uncanny tinge of danger and evil.

-Unfortunately, the stories also fit very neatly into the popularity of “strange Appalachia” – the promoted concept that the forests of the mountainous eastern US are enchanted, haunted, and dangerous.
+Unfortunately, the stories also fit very neatly into the popularity of “spooky Appalachia” – the promoted concept that the forests of the mountainous eastern US are enchanted, haunted, and dangerous.
 As often seen with cryptids, descriptions morph and merge with other creatures through time.
 Thanks to creative license, we now have the wendigo modernly depicted with antlers, and a strong popular interest (and belief) in skinwalkers and shape-shifters, feeding into the myth of the “not deer.”

 I suppose the lesson here is that where ever there are people (and social media), we will have our monsters, even ones based on timid and graceful herbivores.